nateyolles/aem-clientlib-async/README.md

 # Clientlib Async Sample project

 This project demonstrates how to create AEM clientlibs that can output 'async', 'defer' and 'onload' attributes on your HTML script elements.

-## Project

-This project was created using the [AEM project archetype](https://github.com/Adobe-Marketing-Cloud/aem-project-archetype).
-See the archetype's documentation for further information on modules, building, testing and Maven settings.
-The archetype may be a little heavy handed for this small example.
-The files you should pay attention to are as follows:

-* /core/src/main/java/com/nateyolles/aem/clientlib/ClientLibUseObject.java
-* /ui.apps/src/main/content/jcr_root/apps/clientlib-async-sample/components/structure/page/partials/headlibs.html
+The new clientlib component works with or without [clientlib minification](http://localhost:4502/system/console/configMgr/com.day.cq.widget.impl.HtmlLibraryManagerImpl).

+The Sightly templates where updated to accept _loading_ and _onload_ expression options:

 * /ui.apps/src/main/content/jcr_root/apps/clientlib-async-sample/sightly/templates/clientlib.html
 * /ui.apps/src/main/content/jcr_root/apps/clientlib-async-sample/sightly/templates/graniteClientLib.html

+The ClientLib Java class was updated to accept the _loading_ and _onload_ bindings:

+* /core/src/main/java/com/nateyolles/aem/clientlib/ClientLibUseObject.java

+The sample page using the new clientlib component:

-* /ui.apps/src/main/content/jcr_root/etc/designs/clientlib-async-sample/clientlib-async-sample/js.txt
+* /ui.apps/src/main/content/jcr_root/apps/clientlib-async-sample/components/structure/page/page.html

+Included is a sample JavaScript file which loads asynchronously and excutes a function on load:

 * /ui.apps/src/main/content/jcr_root/etc/designs/clientlib-async-sample/clientlib-async-sample/script.js

-This project will work with or without [clientlib minification](http://localhost:4502/system/console/configMgr/com.day.cq.widget.impl.HtmlLibraryManagerImpl).

 ## How to build